 The documentation shows “She was put on a bedpan, and the CNA told her she was going to eat, and the patient would have to wait for help until she got back.
 The patient reports she fell out of bed and re-injured her hip and back.
 The patient reports a loss of function, severe, difficulty standing.
 Assessment: the patient presents with signs and symptoms that are consistent with right hip pain.”

 In a summary statement of deficiencies dated April 11, 2018, the state investigators documented that the facility had failed to “use a mechanical lift with a two-person assist during a transfer for a resident.
 The facility’s failure to use assistive devices resulted in a fracture (harm) to [a resident]” after the resident fell out of bed after being left on a bedpan while the staff member went on a break.”

 If you, or your loved one, have been injured or harmed while a resident at Laurelbrook Sanitarium, call the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for legal help.
-Our law firm fights aggressively on behalf of Rhea County victims of mistreatment living in long-term facilities including nursing homes in Dayton.
+Our network of attorneys fights aggressively on behalf of Rhea County victims of mistreatment living in long-term facilities including nursing homes in Dayton.

 Our skilled attorneys can file and successfully resolve your victim case involving nursing home abuse or neglect and hold those that caused your loved one harm financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your behalf today to ensure your rights are protected.